TSanf0rd/Simple_web_server/README.md

 * Include screenshots of you how you ran the code, with your web browser and termials displaying the results in two containers.
 * All source and text files should be utf-8 with Unix delimiters, written in Python3.

-## Grading
-In the container itself, run the grade script via:

-`bash grade.sh`

-The `grade.sh` script is not intended to be run WSL, Mac's zsh terminal, etc., but instead, only in actual Linux, like the Fedora container or VM.

-Open it to see what commands we run, and run them yourself manually!

-Note:
-The grade script is not intended to be run in WSL, Git-Bash, or a Mac host, but instead in an actual Linux VM or container.

 ## Hints
 * To debug your web server, open a browser, have it visit your server.